hasura/graphql-engine/docs/graphql/manual/business-logic/index.rst

 .. image:: ../../../img/graphql/manual/business-logic/schema-stitching-v1-arch-diagram.png

-Implementing this use case will let a frontend app query top-level nodes from any of the disparate schemas from a single GraphQL endpoint:
+The combined schema will let a frontend app query top-level nodes from any of the merged schemas from the same GraphQL endpoint:

 .. code-block:: graphql

-  # Top level node from GraphQL Engine's schema
+  # query a new top level node from another GraphQL schema
   query {
-    author {
+    city_weather {
-      id
       city_name
+      min_temp
     }
   }

-  # A new top level node from another GraphQL schema
+  # invoke business logic (e.g. payment) in a remote schema's resolver
-  query {
+  mutation {
-    city_weather {
+    insert_payment {
-      city_name
-      min_temp
+      order_id
+      total_amount
+      ...
     }
   }